husarion/static_docs_deprecated/src/core2/manuals/external-modules.md

 ## Motor adapter ##

 A simple, 6-wire cable with different connectors on both sides:
- * On the CORE2 side, there is a black, 6-pin, female, wire-to-board connector with 2.54mm pitch.
+ * On the CORE2 side, there is a **black**, 6-pin, female, wire-to-board connector with 2.54mm pitch.
- * On the Makeblock motor side, there is a similar connector, but white, with 2mm pitch and polarization keys.
+ * On the Makeblock motor side, there is a similar connector, but **white**, with 2mm pitch and polarization keys.

+**Black** connectors:
+ * Harwin M20-1060600 housing with Harwin M20-1160046 crimp contacts
+ * Molex 50-57-9006 (70066-0005) housing with Molex 0016020xxx 70058 crimp contacts
+ * Amphenol (former FCI) 65039-031LF housing with 47649-000LF or 47565-002LF crimp contacts
+ * TE connectivity 104439-5 housing with 181270-1 crimp contacts
+And many other manufacturers.
+These connectors are commonly known as "Dupont".

+**White** connectors:
+ * JST PHR-6 housing with SPH-001T-P0.5S crimp contacts
+There are also other manufacturers.

 Caution!
 The cable doesn't have any polarization key on the 2.54 (black) connector.
 Please make sure that you connect it in correct orientation.